Oil Can Henry's: History

 Oil Can Henry's was founded in 1978 by Marshall Stevens, a Tigard, Oregon, real estate developer.
 In 1988, the Shepanek family and friends purchased the company for $340,000, while Stevens continued to own franchises.
 Then named OCH International, the company began selling franchises in 1989.
 Sales at the company grew to $15 million in 1996.

 The company was the nation's 18th largest oil change company in 1997.
 That year Oil Can Henry's signed a deal with Valvoline that included loan guarantees, payments to franchisees to help cover start-up costs, and a discount on oil.
 By April 2007, the company had grown to 67 locations, with ten of those as company-owned shops.
 Stevens had to sell 12 of 14 of his locations in 1991 due to financial problems.

 Oil Can Henry's and its customers donated a total of $71,000 to the National Military Family Association in late 2014.

 Oil Can Henry's and its franchisees donated $91,000 to the National Military Family Association in November, 2015.

 OCH International sold to Ashland Inc. on December 11, 2015, which also owns the Valvoline brand.

 Operations

 The company had locations in six different western states: Washington, Oregon, California, Idaho, Arizona, and Colorado, with the majority of the shops located in Oregon and Washington.
 Oil Can Henry's also offered a variety of other vehicle maintenance services in addition to oil changes.

+The original store location in Tigard is called "Gearhart's Lubricatorium," featuring Steampunk-style gear-operated oil dispensers adorned with velvet and brass, based around the organization's fictional founder, "Henry Gearhart."